2024–25 UEFA Conference League

 The 2024–25 UEFA Conference League was the fourth season of the UEFA Conference League, Europe's tertiary club football tournament organised by UEFA.

 From this season, the competition was renamed from the UEFA Europa Conference League to the UEFA Conference League.
 This was also the first edition of the tournament played under a new format involving a 36-team league phase.
 This increased the total number of matches played in the competition proper from 141 to 153.
 The new format also did not allow teams to transfer from the Europa League league or knockout phase to the Conference League knockout phase, and thus Conference League winners (Olympiacos in the 2023–24 edition) could no longer defend their title as the winner of the Conference League automatically qualified for the Europa League league phase.

 The final was played at the Wrocław Stadium in Wrocław, Poland, between Chelsea and Real Betis, with Chelsea winning the match 4–1.
 The victory made Chelsea the first club to win all four major European trophies, including all three of the current European competitions.
-Chelsea’s triumph over Betis also marked the first time a Spanish team had lost a final since Valencia lost to Bayern Munich in the 2001 Champions League final and marked the first English team to beat a Spanish team in a European final since Liverpool's UEFA Cup triumph, also in 2001.
+Chelsea’s triumph marked the first English team to beat a Spanish team in a European final since Liverpool defeated Alavés in the 2001 UEFA Cup final.